ANRGUSC/iris-riot/README.md

 (https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/)
 them.
 When you are done, you can push your changes to the Gitlab repository.
 Note that you might have to `git push --force` (make sure you know what you are doing).
-Ask around if you are having troubles.
+Please know what you're doing before a `rebase`.
+If you are having difficulties, ask around for help.

-## Merging Your Feature Branch to the Master Branch
+## Merging Your Feature Branch to the `develop` Branch

-When you have rebased your branch with updates to `master` and tested to see if your features work with the updates, you are ready to push your changes to `master`.
-First, it's best to always run your code by another member of the team before pushing your new features.
-Always do this locally first.
+When you have rebased your branch with updates to `develop` and tested to see if your features work with the updates, you are ready to merge your feature branch into `develop`.
+This can simply be done using Gitlab's "Merge Request" feature on the web.
+Add a new merge request and assign it to another team member for review.
+If you want to merge updates to `develop` manually, try this:

-`git checkout master`
+`git checkout develop`

-`git pull #update your local clone of origin/master`
+`git pull #update your local clone of origin/develop`

 `git merge your_working_branch`

 Resolve any conflicts.
-If everything looks good, go ahead and `git push` to update `origin/master`.
+If everything looks good, go ahead and `git push` to update `origin/develop`.

 ## (END OF USC ANRG)
                           ZZZZZZ